EnsurityTechnologies/xsensedoc/content/en/docs/XSenseCPP/Functionality.md

 ## RDP

-When the user is trying to an RDP of a whitelisted machine, the administrator has to run ThinC Agent application.
-This application will transmit the user authentication virtually at the time of sign-in.
+The administrator must launch the ThinC Agent application when the user or admin attempts to connect through RDP to a whitelisted machine.
+At the time of sign-in, this application will virtually transmit the user authentication.
+Regardless of whether a machine has XSense CPP installed, the admin / user can run this agent.

 ![ThinC Agent](images/ThinCAgent.png)

+## PC Locker

+XSense CPP incorporates a built-in feature that automatically locks the computer when the ThinC-AUTH device is disconnected from the machine's USB port.
+This functionality will be activated when the user sign-in to the machine using ThinC-AUTH.